 This book shows how the conventional ‘rules’ of change management do not always apply in extreme contexts.
 It explores other perspectives and approaches, as well as the challenges of implementing change in the aftermath of extreme events.
 Disastrous and tragic, such events are also useful in providing an audit of organizations’ systems, procedures, practices, cultures, norms, and behaviours, exposing gaps and flaws.
 The chapters in this book also establish guidelines for practice, noting that conditions at the implementation phase have implications for crisis management and the conduct of investigations.

-In providing a comprehensive analysis of organizational change and crisis management, the book identifies a common event sequence and recurrent issues, themes and mechanisms.
-The cross-case analysis provides both unique insights into organizational change following extreme events and realistic guidance for improving change implementation.
+In providing a comprehensive analysis of organizational change and crisis management, the book develops a fresh conceptualization of change and change processes in extreme contexts.
 The result is a resource that will be vital reading for advanced students, researchers and managers involved with organizational studies and crisis management.